privong/magellan/README.md

 Tools for analyzing logged GPS location data.
 Includes determining if a GPS location is consistent with being "home", "away" (greater than specified distance from "home"), and "traveling" (average speed betweeen it and the previous point being above some threshold).

-Outputs include histograms of time spent each week/month in the above states and a map of unique "away" locations visited each week.
+Possible outputs include histograms of time spent each week/month in the above states and a map of unique "away" locations visited.

 Documentation
 -------------